OYKnitter/IsingQAOA/README.md

 So far this code is able to solve MaxCut and Ising Model QAOA problems using the Python package NetKet.

-This repository has been archived in its current form; while the code contained here should be functional, there are no guarantees that any one part of it will work as intended.
+This repository is no longer being regularly updated; while the code contained here should be functional, there are no guarantees that any one part of it will work as intended.